sadawi/Allegro/README.md

 ## Expressions

-Any musical object that conforms to the `Expression` protocol has a duration, and can be combined into larger (recursive) groupings called `CompoundExpression`s.
-When performing an expression, subclasses of `CompoundExpression` decide how their subexpressions should be realized.
+Any musical object that conforms to the `Expression` protocol has a duration, and can be combined into larger (recursive) groupings:

 * `SequenceExpression`: All subexpressions are performed in sequence, one after the other.
 * `ParallelExpression`: Each subexpression should start playing at the same time.